rwb/qda-lesson7/README.md

 >
 ```

 To interpret this simulation, we create a variable called reject that is coded 1 if the null hypothesis is rejected and 0 if we fail to reject.
 Considering the 1000 samples we drew, we rejected the null hypothesis that delta = 0 in about 44.5% of the samples.
 In general, we want the rejection rate to be at least 80%.
 To attain that level of power, we would need to increase our sample size.
+Let's see what happens when we increase the number of cases from 300 to 500.

 ```R
 # begin power simulation